October 11, 2021

 We’ve got a plethora of resources on effective membership engagement strategies!
 Check out these member engagement tips:

-Tip: If possible, conduct exit interviews with members who have left your organization.
+Tip: If the worst-case scenario occurs and your members leave, be sure to exit interviews with members.
 This will help you understand the most common reasons for not renewing and will better help you address the concerns and pain points of the members who are on your churn-risk list.

 Sometimes, “it’s not you, it’s me” is true.
 Even though members may want to remain a part of your association, there may be issues outside of your organization affecting their ability to renew.
 Oftentimes, membership costs can be a barrier.
 Whether they lost their job or stopped receiving a stipend from their employer, if you have engaged members who want to stay connected to your community, it’s worth creating options for them.
 This could include an installment plan, monthly payment options, an extended grace period, or even some sort of sponsorship/scholarship.